stephanieyenyu/AMR_System/README.md

 ## Measurement Basis

-All figures derive from the PostgreSQL databases backing the test system.
-The observation window runs 2026-07-14 to 2026-08-14, comprising 21 days with recorded activity.
-The sampling frame is the complete `packages` table at snapshot time (164 rows) and the complete `task_logs` table (2,678 rows across 53 event types). `data/packages.json` contains the raw package export; every derivation appears in [`docs/metrics.md`](docs/metrics.md).
+All data comes from the PostgreSQL databases supporting the test system.
+The observation window runs July 14, 2026 to August 14, 2026, a total of 21 days, during which activity was recorded.
+The sampling framework consists of the complete `packages` table (164 rows) at the time of the snapshot and the complete `task_logs` table (covering 53 event types, 2,678 rows). `data/packages.json` contains the raw package export; all derived results appears in
+[`docs/metrics.md`](docs/metrics.md).

 | Measurement | Value | Nature |